-Information concerning Scheme objectives and current KSMs is contained in a separate Scheme Supplementary Information document for each Permit Authority operating the Yorkshire Common Permit Scheme.
+Information concerning Scheme objectives and current KSMs is contained in a separate Scheme sSupplementary Information document for each of the Permit Authoritvies that are operating the Yorkshire Common Permit Scheme.
 This document is available on the Permit Authority's public website.

-17 Transitional Arrangements
+17 Yorkshire Common Permit Scheme Transitional Arrangements